New People's Army: Second Great Rectification Movement

 By 1991, the CPP central committee had assessed the mistakes of the previous decade and carried out the Second Great Rectification Movement from 1992 until declaring a success in 1998.
 The Second Great Rectification Movement, however, saw splits in the CPP ranks, with rejectionists such as Filemon Lagman, Romulo Kintanar, Etta Rosales, and others leaving the CPP and forming their own groups based on ideological differences.
 The Alex Boncayao Brigade, notorious for its partisan activities, left the CPP with Lagman and formed the Revolutionary Proletarian Army.

 In 1998, the GRP and NDFP signed the Comprehensive Agreement on Human Rights and International Humanitarian Law (CAHRIHL), which establishes rules of engagement for both parties in accordance to international rules of war.
 The NPA, as a signatory to CAHIRHL, is bound to international agreements stated in the Geneva Convention and thus follows rules set for prisoners of war, command-detonated explosives, and similar rules of engagement.

 Since then, rejectionists have been met with reprisals.
-Lagman was ambushed in the University of the Philippines in 2001 by armed gunmen and slain.
+Lagman was ambushed in the University of the Philippines in 2001 by gunmen and slain.
 The NPA has admitted to killing Kintanar in 2003.
 Other rejectionists, like Rosales and Walden Bello continue as members of the social-democratic Akbayan party.
 Ricardo Reyes is active in local politics, having last attempted to secure the mayoralty of Pasig in 2010.